marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 run.

 ::: tip Apple Silicon
-On Apple Silicon macs, for some reason, Intel binary is being downloaded.
-It's better to manually select the Apple Silicon version.
+On Apple Silicon macs, for some reason, Intel binary is being downloaded by default.
+You should manually select the Apple Silicon version instead.
 :::

 ## Hierarchy